gkonat/gkonat.github.io/index.md

 * __NaBL, TS, and the task engine__ is a framework for incremental name and type analysis in Spoofax.
 [NaBL](#nabl) is a meta-DSL for declaratively specifying the name and scope rules of a language.
 TS is a meta-DSL for simple type system specification.
 The [task engine](#taskengine) is a framework for incrementally executing name and type analysis tasks.
 NaBL and TS generate a tree traversal for collecting name and type tasks of an abstract syntax tree (AST), which the task engine then incrementally executes.
 * __Spoofax Core__ is a project to turn Spoofax, which was fully based on the Eclipse IDE in 2013, into a platform-independent language workbench core which could be integrated with any platform.
 This required a full reimplementation of the core language workbench logic, as well as a full reimplementation of the integration with Eclipse, Maven, and the command-line.
 Together with Vlad Vergu, Hendrik van Antwerpen, and Daniel Pelsmaeker, we successfully implemented Spoofax Core and its various integrations.
 Spoofax Core has powered (and is powering) parts of our research and is being used by Oracle Labs to develop several DSLs.
 * __Meta-DSL bootstrapping__ in Spoofax is important, as we want to reap the benefits of our own meta-DSLs to improve our own meta-DSLs.
 To that end, we have developed a [fixpoint bootstrapping approach](#bootstrapping) that versions meta-DSL compilers, records explicit dependencies between them, and iteratively self-applies meta-DSL compilers until either a defect is found, or a new baseline is created when a fixpoint is found.

-### PIE: Pipelines for Interactive Environments

-[PIE](#pie) is a DSL, API, and runtime for developing interactive software development pipelines, such as IDEs which need to process events responsively in a live environment, but also incremental build scripts which need to provide timely feedback.
-With PIE, pipeline developers can concisely write pipeline programs in terms of tasks and dependencies between tasks and files, which the PIE runtime then incrementally executes.
-We have developed a [change-driven incremental build algorithm](#sbuild) that makes incremental execution of PIE programs scale down to many low-impact changes, while scaling up to large dependency graphs.

 ## Experience and Education